abhaykoduru/cuddly-octo-succotash/README.md

 * Use DjangoObjectPermissions to achieve pseudo multitenancy.
 * Setup multiple DBs to achieve true multi-tenancy.
     * Implement an effecient way to access multiple tenant DBs for admin users.
+* Support more file formats-.docx,.xlx,.txt,.pdf-may be write a service to cleanup and convert these files to loadable .csv.
+* Write a custom JSONRenderer that can be used for all JSON requests.
+* Implement pagination for all list APIs.